-Quizzes: Short quizzes will be conducted at the beginning of classes most Thursdays.
-Although they will be focussed on recent material, knowledge of prior material is considered "fair game."
-Note that late-comers will not be permitted to take the quiz.
+Quizzes: Short quizzes will be conducted at the beginning of class most Thursdays.
+Although they will be focused on recent material, knowledge of prior material is considered "fair game."
+Note that latecomers will not be permitted to take the quiz.
 The lowest quiz grade will be dropped.